 - Font rendering using freetype font engine.
 Starting with the "Back to the Future (2015-10-21)" release, Unicode 8.0 is fully supported and Emojis can be displayed (and input with the on-screen keyboard on newer Android devices).

-- Includes the 3D canvas widget which uses an OpenGL to OpenGLES 1.1 emulation for drawing.
+- Includes the 3D canvas widget which uses an OpenGL to OpenGLES 1.1 emulation for drawing on the Android platform.

 - Includes the tkpath widget, an enhanced canvas with SVG like capabilities, anti-aliased rendering, alpha channel, and TrueType outline fonts.